repnz/ReversingMinesweeper/README.md

 This project is currently on-going.
 The purpose of this is to reconstruct the full source code of the original windows xp Minesweeper. (sha256: bcff89311d792f6428468e813ac6929a346a979f907071c302f418d128eaaf41)

+I finished reconstructing the full minesweeper source:) The only thing that I don't have time to do is to order variables in one module..
+Looking in the assembly code and variable layout it looks like most of the variables were global variables declared in one source file.

 The artifacts of the reverse engineering process:

 - Design document explaining the full design and implementation of MineSweeper